 the computer plays a central role.
 A major in computer science

-requires a minimum of 40 semester hours in computer science
+requires a minimum of 40 credit hours in computer science

 plus a 12-credit-hour (upper-level) concentration in any approved

-applied field such as business, computer security, education, or mathematics.
+applied field such as business, computer security, education, internet computing, or mathematics.

 More than the minimum requirements in computer science will